 Habits die hard.
-Patterns rule our behaviors.
+Patterns rule behaviors.
 Blindly, we walk through life thoughtlessly reacting, just as we always have done, hoping life will change.
 Habits serve a purpose, freeing mental space, and speeding responses.
 Many habits are good; some are not.
-The destructive patterns invade relationships, creating a downward spiral of responses, eventually destroying our dreams of security and love.
-We examine relationship interactions a little closer; how do we act when a partner exhibits a flaw?
+Many destructive patterns invade relationships, creating a dangerous spiral of responses, eventually destroying our dreams of security and love.
+We must examine our patterns, scrutinizing actions that interfere with closeness; how do we act when a partner exhibits a flaw?
 Are we patient and forgiving, or does their stumbling set in motion damaging rage or painful withdrawals?
 Root out these evils, replace them with compassion, and your relationship will soar.

 When asked, if we believe a partner should be perfect, we quickly reply, “Of course not.
 Nobody’s perfect.”
-But in the staggering moment of conflict, feelings unveil a different opinion; we must grapple with the imperfection displayed, facing a real demand for patience, acceptance and compassion.
-Do we react with the wisdom of acceptance or some other way?
-We acknowledge human limitations; but demand complete fulfillment from our relationships.
+But in the staggering moment of conflict, feelings unveil a different opinion; in the moment, we must grapple with the imperfection, facing a real demand on patience, acceptance and compassion.
+Do we react with the wisdom or some other way?
+We easily acknowledge human limitations (in general); but demand perfection with the specifics.
 We conceptually accept; however, when aching with an unmet need, feeling the sting of disappointment and frustration, we lash out with sharpness, condemnation and berating a lover for being something they cannot be—perfect.

-By facing the challenge of deviations, without losing our minds, calmly accepting difference, we live in reality, both feet firmly on the ground.
-The firm knowledge of our selves as individuals, separate and distinct from a partner, also allows our partner to be a separate distinct self.
-When viewed from this wider perspective, we minimize the conflicts, maintaining respectful acceptance, nurturing a better relationship—not expecting lovers to sacrifice their individuality to serve our chaotic emotions.
-Our understanding requires self-soothing in moments of conflict instead of angry reactions to unfairness.
-We must confront the damaging cycles—those persistent habits of reaction—and with awareness of personal responsibility and purposeful attention we achieve greater intimacy and enhanced joy. ~Troy Murphy
+When faced with the challenge of emotion, and we can proceed without losing our minds, mediating the feelings and calmly accepting the surprise, we build trust displaying our love.
+The knowledge that we are individuals, separate and distinct from our partner, allows for deviations of purpose and understanding of difference.
+When viewed from this wider perspective, we minimize the conflicts, maintaining respectful acceptance, nurturing a better relationship.
+We don’t foolishly expect lovers to sacrifice their individuality in service to our chaotic emotions.
+We must confront the damaging cycles—those persistent habits of reaction—and with awareness and purposeful intervention; and only then can we achieve the intimacy and joy we desire.